farhiongit/message-in-the-bottle/README.md

 3. asks for any blocked calls to `BOTTLE_DRAIN` (called by the receivers) to stop waiting for food and to finish their job:
   `BOTTLE_DRAIN` will be asked to return immediately with value 0.

-This call *must be done in the thread (main thread here) that controls the execution of the feeders*, after the feeders have finished their work.
+This call *must be done in the thread that controls the execution of the feeders*, after the feeders have finished their work.

 Thereafter, once all the receivers are done, the bottle can be destroyed safely with `BOTTLE_DESTROY`.